In Sept. 2014, Monument exited Half Street, selling the hole on the east side of Half Street

 to a joint venture between MacFarlane Partners and the Jair Lynch development company.

 Sept.
 2014 - The northeast corner of Half and N, showing why the site has been dubbed "Monument Valley."
 When building the 55 M office building in 2007, Monument excavated the entire block, with plans to finish its Half Street development with a hotel and two residential buildings.
 But work stopped after the excavation, and Mother Nature took over the site.

-Residences on the eastern side of Half Street between M and N were occupied until mid-2005, and were demolished in November of that year.
-This is the southern end of Half Street north of N; the blue building at far right marks the start of the ballpark footprint.
+What the same frontage looked like a decade ago.
+These residences on the eastern side of Half Street between M and N were occupied until mid-2005, and were demolished in November of that year.
+This is the southern end of Half Street north of N; the blue building at far right was demolished as part of construction of Nats Park.
 (01/05)

 The same location, a bit more than three years later, on the day of the first exhibition game played at Nationals Park.
 (3/29/08)

 The south end of the Cushing Street alley will be punched through to N Street as part of the redevelopment of this block.
 This is the Cushing and N "intersection", in December 2006; this lot, which is the southeastern corner of the Monument site, faces the ballpark

 - The same location, with 55 M completed at rear left, and construction underway on a Hampton Inn hotel

 The view back up Half Street, from N Street, in February 2006.
 By April 2007, most of the buildings seen here were demolished.
 (02/06)